-Metous Studio, a young mock firm of 10 undergraduate architecture students from Cal Poly San Luis Obispo working under the guidance of the head partners David Lee and Anthony Stahl, have designed a fresh and dynamic housing tower for Mexio City.
+Metous Studio, a young mock firm of 10 undergraduate architecture students from Cal Poly San Luis Obispo working under the guidance of the head partners David Lee and Anthony Stahl, has designed a fresh and dynamic housing tower for Mexico City.

 ”The meaning of the tower is a living being that breathes in the city and is truly defined by Mexican culture and people,” explained Lee and Stahl.

-By shifting key components of Mexico’s urban fabric to the vertical dimension, a new three-dimensional urban organizational grid is formed.
+By shifting critical components of Mexico’s urban fabric to the vertical dimension, a new three-dimensional urban organizational grid is formed.
 The street is continued from the ground plane and becomes the connecting thread linking the entire tower.
-The street reacts to sunlight, wind, adjacencies and population density, as it sometimes widens for commercial activity, an open green space, or to provide visual and circulatory freedom.
+The road reacts to sunlight, wind, adjacencies, and population density, as it sometimes widens for commercial activity, an open green space, or to provide visual and circulatory freedom.

-To address environmental concerns present in over-populated areas, the tower contains both a massive water filtration system and air filtration system.
+To address environmental concerns in over-populated areas, the tower contains both a massive and air-water filtration system.
 Using these systems, the tower acts like “an urban lunge” and cleanses the entire city.

 The housing tower’s structural framework affords the design a sense of flexibility, allowing it to be adapted to the community’s needs over time.
 The system has the potential to support a series of vertical neighborhoods that grow around and into one another.
 Sub-public and private spaces evolve organically, creating complex urban spaces similar to those of historic Mexico.